HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 HIPAA-compliant hosting costs between $300 and $600 per month for a small medical practice.
 Multi-location clinics and healthcare software platforms typically pay $600 to $2,500 per month.
 Every plan must include a signed Business Associate Agreement (BAA), a legal contract that makes the hosting provider responsible for protecting patient data.
 Costs depend on how much data you store, how many people access it, and whether your server is shared or dedicated.

-Healthcare software startups and telehealth platforms typically budget $1,500 to $5,000 per month for multi-region AWS cloud infrastructure with around-the-clock security monitoring.
+- Healthcare software startups and telehealth platforms typically budget $1,500 to $5,000 per month for multi-region cloud infrastructure with around-the-clock security monitoring.

-HIPAA Compliant Hosting provides AWS-managed environments starting at $300 per month, including data migration and a BAA signed within 24 hours of signup.
+- HIPAA Compliant Hosting plans start at $79 per month for a self-managed WordPress server with a BAA included, with fully managed environments from $229 per month including data migration and a BAA signed within 24 hours of signup.

 HIPAA-compliant hosting costs more than standard hosting for a clear reason: the provider takes on legal responsibility for protecting patient data through the BAA.
 That means constant monitoring, encryption management, and security work that budget hosts simply do not do.

 These ranges reflect 2025–2026 published rates from providers including HIPAA Vault, Atlantic.Net, Liquid Web, and ClearDATA.
-Some entry-level managed VPS plans with a BAA start at $30 to $120 per month.
+For a side-by-side look at how those specialists differ, see our comparison of HIPAA Vault alternatives.
+Some entry-level managed VPS plans with a BAA start at $30 to $120 per month; the bottom of the market is mapped honestly in our guide to the cheapest HIPAA compliant hosting.
 The ranges above include migration support, 24/7 monitoring, and a fully managed setup.

 Many practice managers wonder why HIPAA hosting costs so much more than a standard plan.
 The difference comes down to five things the law requires to protect patient data.